pedrobarbs/Interceptr.NET/README.md

 # Interceptr.NET
 ## Description

 With this library you can easily intercept service calls using the default .NET DI framework.
-And that means you can inject code to execute logics before and after a service call.
+That means you can inject code to execute logics before and after a service call.

 It is built with source generators in order to only use reflection at compile time as long as it helps to guarantee application's performance and safety.